nightbox69/Speedruns/Games/Final Fantasy X/Current/General-Information-Tidbits.md

   * Most of these are just for ease of life than prioritizing speed.
   * Any techniques specific to a type of run will be stated.
   * This is made just a catch all of all the stupid things the owner of the repo does just incase he comes back and forget all of these again.
+  * Anything condescending that are written in these notes are meant for the main user of these notes which is the owner.
+Having said that, the owner has no responsibility to apologize to anyone who has been offended reading these notes.
+You have been warned.

 ## Using Potions in the first part of the run